GreeFine/FS1-Satory-Back/README.md

 > **Important** this start the a local server if you want to deploy your serveur as production you can look at the ***"Deployement"*** part of the document

-Prisma provide a client that can be used to manage the server, to use it you need to install [Node](https://nodejs.org/en/download/package-manager/), and [Prisma Client](https://www.prisma.io/docs/prisma-client/)

 ### Admin and Playground pages

 Prisma and graphql-yoga have some pages for us to use to debug and administrate the application:
 The [Playground]('http://localhost:4000/) exposed by default on the port 4000 of your machine And the [Admin panel]('http://localhost:4466/_admin) expose on port 4466 and the route `_admin`

+This page will ask you for a token you can get it with `prisma token`

 #### Some Command that can be used

+Prisma Client is used to manage the server

 ```bash
 Usage: prisma COMMAND